* As an Amazon affiliate, this site earns from qualifying purchases.

 Jesus wanted them to reflect on their own sins before condemning someone else.
 This reminds us to be humble and not judge others unfairly.

-What can we do to follow the lessons of the Gospel for Monday of the 5th Week of Lent?
+How can we live out the message of Monday of the 5th Week of Lent?

 A Day of Mercy and Justice

 Monday of the 5th Week of Lent invites us to reflect on God’s mercy and justice.
+God brings truth into the light.
 The first reading tells the story of Susanna, a woman falsely accused by two men.
 Her faith in God leads to her rescue when Daniel, guided by God, exposes the lies of her accusers.
 This story reminds us that God defends the innocent and brings truth to light.

-The Gospel shares the story of a woman caught in adultery.
+The Gospel for Years A and B shares the story of a woman caught in adultery.
 Instead of condemning her, Jesus offers her mercy.
 He challenges her accusers to consider their own sins before judging her.
 This encounter highlights the importance of repentance and forgiveness in our lives.

-Both readings focus on God’s care for the innocent and his willingness to forgive sinners.
+These readings focus on God’s care for the innocent and his willingness to forgive sinners.
 They show how God calls us to live in truth and turn away from sin.
 These stories encourage us to trust in God and strive for justice and mercy in our own lives.
+When we walk in his light, we do not need to be afraid.
+Even when others do not believe us, God knows the truth and will defend what is right.

 Your Turn